Last Updated on

 If you are planning a visit to Chile, San Pedro and the Atacama Desert are a must-see stop.
 From Santiago, this region is a 24-hour bus ride or a short flight into the nearby city of Calama and a 60-mile bus or minibus ride from there.

 What’s the most extraordinary place you’ve ever been to?
+Do you want to visit the Atacama Desert?
 Share in the comments below!